PocketRelay/RedirectorClient/README.md

 ![Cargo Version](https://img.shields.io/crates/v/pocket-relay-client?style=for-the-badge)
 ![Cargo Downloads](https://img.shields.io/crates/d/pocket-relay-client?style=for-the-badge)

+> 📌**IMPORTANT**📌 If you are having trouble launching the pre-compiled binaries in releases you
+> may have to install the certificate used to sign the binaries you can do this by following the
+> tutorial [Here](signing/SIGNING.md) or you can compile the binaries yourself with Cargo

 ## ❔What

 This is a tool for Redirecting your local Mass Effect 3 clients to an Unofficial server.
 The